 She understands the issues facing our community and is committed to finding solutions.
 In 2020, she was asked to serve on the Mayor’s Commission for Racial Justice and Equality – Law Enforcement, Justice and Accountability.
 That committee discussed concerns community members had with law enforcement and the justice system and ways to address those concerns.
 She co-chairs the Legal Committee of the Fayette County Juvenile Treatment Court Steering Committee working to create best practices for juveniles charged with crimes.
 And on a national level, she is an associate member of the National District Attorney’s Association, serving on the Diversity, Equity, and Inclusion Committee.
 She was also recently inducted as a Fellow into the prestigious American College of Trial Lawyers and have been asked to serve on its Kentucky State Committee.
 She will also serve on the 2023 Kentucky Bar Association Convention planning committee.

 She is also very active in her community.
 She has served as the chair of Lexington’s Annual Roots and Heritage Festival for the past 17 years.
 She is the Board Treasurer for the Community Action Council.
-She is also a member of Jack and Jill of America Inc. and the Lexington Junior League.
+She is also a member of Jack and Jill of America Inc. the Junior League of Lexington, an honorary member of Sigma Gamma Rho Sorority Inc., and the Ky Association of Professional African American Women (KAPAAW).
 She currently serves as the Usher Board president at Historic Pleasant Green Missionary Baptist Church, where she has been a member for over 40 years.